upward

 But the term gained wide recognition in 1925, thanks to Wolfgang Köhler and his experiments with humanoid monkeys.
 The animals were presented with problems that required mediated solutions.
 After several unsuccessful attempts, they stopped their active actions and simply started to observe the objects around them, after which they could quickly come to the correct solution.

 In marketing and advertising, an insight refers to an unexpected understanding of a problem and its solution.
-Specifically, it refers to an obscure consumer motivation with which a brand can work, addressing the unconscious demands of the buyer.
+Specifically, it refers to an obscure consumer motivation with which a brand or creative ads can work, addressing the unconscious demands of the buyer.
 Our strategist Valeria Tyapina will provide more detailed information about how to work with insights and provide examples.

 "Drink more water and be healthy" - this is not an insight.
 "All girls need smooth skin" - this is also not an insight.
 How do you recognize an insight?
 The consumer's reaction to the insight in your advertising should be the feeling of "I need this".
 Of course, the consumer does not recognize the insight in advertising, but they will perceive the message on an emotional level.